-The farm is located thirty miles north of San Luis Obispo, west of Paso Robles and Templeton.
+The farm is located thirty minutes north of San Luis Obispo, about fifteen minutes west of Paso Robles and Templeton.
 It sits on Vineyard Drive in the Willow Creek District.
 Eventually the Browns settled on its name: SōNA.

 SōNA is an old Irish word which translates to "fortune through luck."
 The serendipitous series of events which lead Brian, his wife, and his parents to Paso Robles are a representation of SōNA.